Traveling to the French capital this winter? Here are some of the fun things to do in Paris in winter for an ultimate winter getaway.

 And with a height of 57 m above the ground, skating at the Eiffel Tower is one of the Paris things to do in winter.

-But if you want to escape the huge crowds at Eiffel tower ice rink, then drag your skates to the ice rink at the La Défense rooftop.
+But if you want to escape the huge crowds at the Eiffel tower ice rink, then drag your skates to the ice rink at the La Défense rooftop.

 You won’t only enjoy making runs on this rink but also enjoy the breathtaking views of the city given that it is raised 110 meters high.